wakurobotics/beatflip/README.md

 beatflip --help
 ```

+### beatflip init

+Initialize a new configuration file.

 ### beatflip supervise

 Start the supervisor mode.

 ## Config-File

 Configuration files are optional.
 You can also choose to either use command arguments or env vars.
 However, beatflip looks for an optional config file named `.beatflip.yml` in the current working directory.
-For a full example of the configuration file, please have a look at [`https://github.com/wakurobotics/beatflip/raw/master/.beatflip.yml`](https://github.com/wakurobotics/beatflip/raw/master/.beatflip.yml).
+For a full example of the configuration file, please have a look at [`https://github.com/wakurobotics/beatflip/raw/master/cmd/.beatflip.yml`](https://github.com/wakurobotics/beatflip/raw/master/cmd/.beatflip.yml).

 ## OS Signals